 You need to be completely honest when you answer these questions.
 The more information you give, the better your chances of finding affordable coverage.

-Trying to find life insurance for seniors with health issues needn’t be a frustrating process; working with an independent agency like Funeral Funds will make the process easier and quicker.
+Finding life insurance for seniors who have had heart attacks shouldn’t be a frustrating process; working with an independent agency like Funeral Funds will make the process easier and quicker.
 We know the right burial insurance carriers that only have a one-year lookback period on a heart attack.

-If you have a health history of heart attack, let us help you; we will work with you side by side to find the best life insurance companies for heart disease.
+If you have a health history of heart attack, let our licensed life insurance agents help you; we will work with you side by side to find the best life insurance companies for heart disease.

 We will shop your case to different insurance carriers and get you the best price.